 This webinar series will look at ways Australia can unlock the potential of prevention in mental health by examining how mental healthcare workers can apply their existing skills and expertise to helping people to stay mentally well, as well as continuing to provide support to people living with a mental health condition and their families and carers.

-Please note, this tutorial is NOT an individual or group telehealth counselling service.
+Please note, these sessions are NOT individual or group telehealth counselling services.
 If you need mental health support you should contact your GP, go to headtohealth.gov.au or contact Beyond Blue 1300 22 4636.